Mike Quade

 Gregory Michael Quade (pronounced: KWAH-dee) (born March 12, 1957) is an American professional baseball coach and manager.
-The manager of the Rochester Red Wings, Triple-A farm system affiliate of the Minnesota Twins of Major League Baseball from 2015–17, Quade is currently the roving outfield coordinator in the Minnesota farm system.
+The manager of the Rochester Red Wings, Triple-A farm system affiliate of the Minnesota Twins of Major League Baseball from 2015 to 2017, Quade is currently the roving outfield coordinator in the Minnesota farm system.
 He had spent 2014 as a roving outfield and baserunning instructor for the New York Yankees' organization.

-Quade played college baseball at the University of New Orleans, and played professionally in Minor League Baseball (MiLB) as an outfielder, third baseman and second baseman.
+Quade played college baseball at the University of New Orleans and professionally in Minor League Baseball (MiLB) as an outfielder, third, and second baseman.
 He became a MiLB manager after he retired as a player.
-From 2000 through 2002, he served as a coach for the Oakland Athletics, and he coached the Cubs from 2007 through 2010.
-He took over as the Cubs' manager in 2010, and held the position through 2011.
+From 2000 through 2002, he served as a coach for the Oakland Athletics and coached the Cubs from 2007 through 2010.
+He took over as the Cubs' manager in 2010 and held the position through 2011.

 Playing career

 Quade played college baseball at the University of New Orleans.
 He was named to the Sun Belt Conference "All-time baseball team" as part of the Conference's 30th anniversary celebration in January 2006.

 Quade was selected by the Pittsburgh Pirates in the 22nd round (560th overall choice) of the 1979 Major League Baseball Draft.
 He played for the Pirates' minor league system through 1983 at OF, 3B, 2B, and SS.